6 Unmissable Red Centre Experiences

 Sunrise at Uluru

-Uluru is an impressive sight at any time of day but watching the sunrise at Uluru is a seriously special experience.
+Uluru is an impressive sight at any time of day but watching the sun rise at Uluru - changing it into a rainbow of gorgeous colour - is a seriously special experience.

 Hike through Kings Canyon